 Mr J Borgt is employed by the Intertrust Group in Switzerland.
-He did not receive any emoluments for their activities as a director of the Company but the Intertrust Group was paid an annual fee of CHF 22,620 for their services.
+He did not receive any emoluments for his activities as a director of the Company but the Intertrust Group was paid an annual fee of CHF 40,926 (previous period: CHF 22,620) for their services.

-17. Related parties
+[17] Related parties